City of Manningham: History

 The name Bulleen, a nearby suburb, was proposed for the new municipality, as it was the name of the shire predating the City of Doncaster and Templestowe.
 However, modern residents believed the name was too localised, so the name of one of the major roads was adopted.
-The origin of Manningham Road comes from the region of Bradford, West Yorkshire, England.
+Manningham Road gets its name from the Manningham area of Bradford, West Yorkshire, England.
 Residents' requests for the City to be named after Indigenous Australian names local to the area such as Mullum Mullum or Koonung were rejected.